ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 mesoscales and the spectrum scaled as $k^{-2}$.
 Nevertheless, the dynamics of shock-dominated wave turbulence caught our interest and we derived novel scaling theories for spectra, shock separations, structure functions and other related statistics.
-This theory and the results are presented in @augier_shallow_2019.
+These results are presented in @augier_shallow_2019.
 The study can be potentially extended to other domains such as acoustics, but is unlikely to find straightforward applications in geophysical turbulence.
 Therefore in a second study